octonion/puzzles/continued/README.md

-Fast Pell solvers using Conway's algorithm, a modifed version of the Strassen algorith and unrolling to simplify and remove matrix multiplication.
+Fast Pell solvers using Conway's algorithm, a modifed version of the Strassen algorithm plus unrolling to simplify and remove matrix multiplication.

-Powered versions first solve for the fundational solution to the squarefree argument, then resolve the square part using modular calculations.
+Powered versions first solve for the foundational solution to the squarefree argument, then resolve the square part using modular calculations.

 ```bash
 g++ -std=c++17 -O3 conway_powered.cpp -lgmp -lgmpxx -o conway_powered